How can we help you?

 - Any damage should be fixed promptly since this can change the fit of your dentures, allow for bacterial growth, or cause sores on your gums.

-Call our office today to schedule an appointment with Dr. Kevin Burgdorf.
+Call our office today to schedule an appointment with Dr. Kevin Burgdorf, DDS.

-Essentially, dentures are designed to replace a full set of teeth, and partials are designed to replace one or more missing teeth.
-Dentures are made up of artificial teeth set into an acrylic base that is colored to look like your gums.
-With partials, the teeth may be set into an acrylic or metal base that is worn over your palate.
-Both options are designed to look natural so that most people will never know that these are not your own original teeth!
+Dentures replace a complete set of teeth, and partials replace one or more missing teeth.
+Dentures are artificial teeth set into an acrylic base color-matched to look like your gums.
+With partials, the artificial teeth may be placed into an acrylic or metal base worn over your palate.
+Our custom-designed full and partial dentures in Bridgeton look natural, so most people will never know that they're not your original teeth.

-While Dr. Burgdorf believes in practicing conservative dentistry and will recommend the least invasive option possible, he doesn’t want to see his patients in pain, and he also doesn’t want patients to waste their money.
-If your remaining teeth are not in good health, they are likely to cause you pain in the future (even if they aren’t now), and you may eventually wind up paying for a great deal more dental work and a new appliance.
+While Dr. Kevin Burgdorf, DDS, believes in practicing conservative dentistry and will recommend the least invasive option possible, he doesn’t want to see his patients in pain or waste their money.
+If your remaining teeth are not in good health, they are likely to cause you pain in the future––even if they aren’t now––and you may eventually wind up paying for more dental work and a new appliance.

 Call us today to learn more and discuss your options with Dr. Burgdorf.